Nicola Barbato: Fasci Siciliani

 The Pianese fascio was "among the most dangerous because of its propagandistic activity, its revolutionary proposals and the influence it exerts over the other fasci," according to Giuseppe Sensales, Prime Minister Giovanni Giolitti’s Director of Public Security.
 It was well organised and disciplined; there were no significant riots as often happened with many fasci in other towns, despite some murders of leading Fascio members by local landlords.
-Barbato was arrested on May 12, 1893, for inciting "hatred between classes" and criminal conspiracy.
-Having obtained bail in June, on November 16, 1893, the court of Palermo inflicted a suspended sentence of six months' imprisonment and a heavy fine for the first offense, but was acquitted for the second one.
+In the midst of a general strike, Barbato and 10 others were arrested on 12 May 1893, for inciting "hatred between classes" and criminal conspiracy.
+This move backfired, instead of weakening the movement, it strengthened it: the strike continued, reinvigorated.
+At that moment of strength, partial local elections were held to renew one-fifth of the councillors in office in each municipality in July.
+Barbato and the other Fascio candidates won a landslide victory.
+The institution that now held the most power in Piana was the Fascio.
+Having obtained bail in June, on 16 November 1893, the court of Palermo inflicted a suspended sentence of six months' imprisonment and a heavy fine for the first offense, but was acquitted for the second one.

 Second arrest and conviction

 Following the repression of the Fasci Siciliani by the government of Francesco Crispi, he was arrested in January 1894 and was brought to trial.
 In spite of an eloquent defence, which turned the Court into a political platform and thrilled every socialist in the country, he was sentenced to 12 years.

 “In front of you,” he said to the judges, “we provided the documents and evidence of our innocence.
 My friends thought it necessary to support their defence legally; I will not do so.
 Not because I have no confidence in you, but it is the law that does not concern me.
 So I do not defend myself.
 You have to sentence: we are the elements that destroy your sacred institutions.
 You have to sentence: it is logical, human.
 I will always pay tribute to your loyalty.
 But we say to our friends outside: do not ask for pardon, do not ask for amnesty.
 Socialist civilization should not begin with an act of cowardice.
 We demand a condemnation, we do not ask for mercy.
 Martyrs are more useful to the holy cause than any propaganda.
 Condemn us!”
 His famous self-defence in the Court has entered the socialist historiography.

 The heavy sentence aroused strong reactions in Italy and even in the United States.
 In Palermo a group of students went to the Teatro Bellini and asked the orchestra to perform the hymn of Garibaldi.
 And the theater applauded.